maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this session, Nikhil Nagaria, from BMath 3rd Year, presented the following topics:

-- Defining rays on a metric space, equivalence of rays
+- Defining rays on a metric space, equivalence of rays.
-- Proving $\mathbb{R}$ has two ends
+- Proving $\mathbb{R}$ has two ends.
-- Quasi-isometric proper and geodesic metric spaces have isomorphic ends
+- Quasi-isometric proper and geodesic metric spaces have isomorphic ends.
-- Discussed amalgamated products and some theorems related to these topics
+- Discussed amalgamated products and some theorems related to these topics.

 ## References